utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 If you’re running a Linux instance on EC2, the Postman Live Collection Agent (LCA) can run as a `systemd` service on your server.

 The Postman Collection is populated with endpoints observed from the traffic arriving at your service.

+To get started using Live Insights, ensure you have a team set up in Postman.
+If you don’t already have a team in Postman, see [Collaboration overview](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) for instructions on how to set it up.
+Postman Free provides team setup with up to three users.
+Once your team is set up, contact [Live Insights Alpha team](live.insights.alpha@postman.com) to get access to the Live Insights alpha in Postman.

+Next, [create a collection](#create-a-collection) and [install the LCA locally](#install-the-live-collections-agent-locally).
+Then, follow the instructions below.

 #### Requirements